otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-express-and-postman.md

 We will add more requests to the collection as we work through the examples.
 Later we will use the collection to create documentation for our **REST API**.

 ## Formative Assessment

+If you get stuck on any of the following tasks, feel free to use **ChatGPT** permitting, you are aware of the following:

+- If you provide **ChatGPT** with a prompt that is not refined enough, it may generate a not-so-useful response
+- Do not trust **ChatGPT's** responses blindly.
+You must still use your judgement and may need to do additional research to determine if the response is correct
+- Acknowledge that you are using **ChatGPT**.
+In the **README.md** file, please include what prompt(s) you provided to **ChatGPT** and how you used the response(s) to help you with your work

 1. Implement the above.